pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 ## Description

-**pdjr-skplugin-interfacewatchdog** implements one or more watchdogs on one or more Signal K interfaces, triggering an exception if throughput on an interface falls below some specified threshold rate.
+**pdjr-skplugin-interfacewatchdog** implements one or more watchdogs on one or more Signal K interfaces, triggering an *exception* if throughput on an interface falls below some specified *threshold* rate.

+A sequence of contiguous exceptions is characterised as a *problem* and problems result in the watchdog taking some *action.
+The length of exception sequence which triggers a problem is a configurable number of contiguous *problem* and the appearance of a problem is defined by a configurable

 Each watchdog logs key events to the server log and issues Signal K notifications on its own notification key.

-The sensitivity of the watchdog to identified exceptions (i.e. when an exception becomes a problem) can be configured and the appearance of a problem can be handled in a number of ways: it can be ignored (in which case monitoring continues), or the watchdog can be disabled, or the host Signal K server can be restarted in the hope that the
+The sensitivity of a watchdog to exceptions can be configured and the appearance of a problem can be handled in a number of ways: it can be ignored (in which case monitoring continues), or the watchdog can be disabled, or the host Signal K server can be restarted in the hope that the